 Should I Cut Yellow Leaves off the Cucumber Plant?

 I would recommend cutting the leaves off your cucumber plant if they are discolored and have severe damage.
-This will help the plant focus on growing the healthy leaves, and reduce the plant stress moving forward.
+This will help the plant focus on growing healthy leaves, and reduce the plant stress moving forward.